BackupTheBerlios/hjb-svn/trunk/docs/rst/list-connection-factory.rst

-This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the connection factory whose URI is the root of the request's URL.
+This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the connection factory identified by the URI at the root of the request's URL.
 The command

 * always returns the URIs of any connections that have been created by the connection factory